huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Blueberry Top Hat
 - [x] Raspberry Beret

-#### What clothing store line promises “You’re gonna love the way you look.
-I guarantee it!”?
+#### What clothing store line promises "You're gonna love the way you look.
+I guarantee it!"?

 - [ ] The Gap
-- [x] Men’s Wearhouse
+- [x] Men's Wearhouse
 - [ ] Forever 21

 #### In which Sci-Fi movie does Harrison Ford hunt Replicants?